Newington F.C.: History

 In 2005–06, only eleven years after joining the League in its lowest division, Newington won the Amateur League title (and Border Cup) at the first time of asking.
 This season also saw the club reach the quarter-finals of the Irish Cup, losing out to Larne.
 In 2007–08, the club reached the semi-finals of the Irish Intermediate Cup, and in 2008–09 won the Amateur League title for the second time.

-On 14 January 2012 the club managed what the BBC described as "one of the biggest shocks in Irish Cup history" when they defeated Glentoran 1–0 in the fifth round at the east Belfast giants' own ground, The Oval.
+On 14 January 2012 the club managed what the BBC described as "one of the biggest shocks in Irish Cup history" when they defeated Glentoran 1–0 in the fifth round at the east Belfast giant's own ground, The Oval.
 Rated 20–1 by bookmakers to win the match, the club triumphed through Neil Quinn's goal and were drawn to face Dungannon Swifts in the sixth round.

-On 24 May 2013, the biggest game in the club's history to date, they achieved promotion to NIFL Championship 2, the third tier of national football.
+On 24 May 2013, the biggest game in the club's history, they achieved promotion to NIFL Championship 2, the third tier of national football.
 They faced Mid-Ulster Football League champions Dollingstown in a two-legged play-off for promotion, and won the tie on the away goals rule after it finished 4–4 on aggregate.
 A 3–2 away defeat followed by a 2–1 home win was enough to seal promotion.

+In 2016, the NIFL Championship 2 underwent a renewal, transforming into the NIFL Premier Intermediate League.
+Newington, a notable club during this transition, achieved significant success in the subsequent seasons.

+In 2017, Newington clinched the Steel and Sons Cup.
+In 2021 they once again were named victors of the same cup.

+The 2021/22 season saw Newington excel in the Premier Intermediate League, claiming the title and earning a promotion to the NIFL Championship.
+They finished ahead of Bangor F.C. by 7 points and Armagh City F.C. by 11 points.

+Entering the 2022/23 NIFL Championship, Newington landed in 9th place, consolidating their position in the league.
+This period reflected their adaptability and marked a phase of growth for the club in the competitive football landscape.